 The rocky mountain goat, aka the mountain goat, is more than at home among the steep mountainous cliffs.
-With strong legs, split padded hooves they navigate effortlessly over the rugged terrain they call home.
+With strong legs and split padded hooves they navigate effortlessly over the rugged terrain they call home.
 These goats can be spotted from Alaska all the way down through the rocky mountains, in alpine and sub alpine environments at elevations of over 13,000 feet!
 These critters can scale 1,500 feet in around 20 minutes!
 That’s taller than the Empire State Building!

 First the Stats…